Resources for Students, Teachers, Kids

 Bill of Rights Day web page

 One of the best ways of understanding a courtroom is by watching a trial unfold in person.
 Tours are available for groups looking for such an experience.
 These tours can include visiting the local District or Circuit.
-There are also opportunities to sit in on an appellate case heard in front of the Court of Special Appeals or the state’s highest court, the Court of Appeals.
+There are also opportunities to sit in on an appellate case heard in front of the Appellate Court of Maryland or the state’s highest court, the Supreme Court of Maryland.
 Also, opportunities to speak with a judge about the judicial process can be arranged.
-For more information, please contact the Office of Communications and Public Affairs at 410-260-1488.
+For more information, please contact the Government Relations and Public Affairs at 410-260-1488.

 Schools in the Courts Program

-Twice a year, Anne Arundel County District Court Judge Danielle Mosley opens her courtroom to area students as part of a three-hour program called Schools in the Court.
-The program educates students about the legal system while warning them about the consequences of making the wrong choices – namely drinking and driving, drug use, and other crimes.
+Four times a year, Anne Arundel County District Court Judge Shaem C. P. Spencer opens his courtroom to area high-school students as part of a three-hour program called Schools in the Court.
+The program educates students about the legal system while warning them about the consequences of making wrong choices, such as drinking and driving, drug use, and other crimes.
 After taking part in role-playing during interactive scenarios, the students discuss legal issues and the advantages of making positive decisions with judges, community leaders, and actual drunk driving offenders.
 Students then remain in the courtroom to watch as unscripted cases are presented to the judge, which gives students an opportunity to learn about real-life consequences of thoughtless decisions.
 Additional information about the program can be found here.

 Mock Trial Competition

 Each year, high school students throughout Maryland take part in Mock Trial Competitions.
 Since it began in 1983, almost 40,000 students from most counties in the state have participated.
-Courts host local competitions during the academic year, and, in the spring, the two finalist teams compete in the State Championship held in the Maryland Court of Appeals.
-The program is sponsored by the Citizenship Law-Related Education Program for the Schools of Maryland (CLREP), in cooperation with the Maryland Judicial Conference and Maryland State Bar Association.
+Courts host local competitions during the academic year, and, in the spring, the two finalist teams compete in the State Championship held in the Supreme Court of Maryland.
+The program is sponsored by Maryland Youth and the Law (MYLAW), in cooperation with the Maryland Judicial Conference and Maryland State Bar Association.
 Learn more about the Competition.
-See more
+See more.

 The Speakers Bureau provides the Judiciary with a vehicle to effectively communicate openly with most community groups, including civic organizations, professional associations and schools.